Azure/azure-signalr/docs/tsg.md

 Server-service connection is closed by **ASRS**(**A**zure **S**ignal**R** **S**ervice).

 ### Troubleshooting Guide
-1. Open app server side log to see if anything abnormal took place
+1. Open app server-side log to see if anything abnormal took place
-2. Check app server side event log to see if the app server restarted
+2. Check app server-side event log to see if the app server restarted
-3. Create an issue to us providing time frame, and email the resource name to us
+3. Create an issue to us providing the time frame, and email the resource name to us